axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_inline"></a> CSV inline text mode

 ### Description
-Parse CSV-like text placed between `csv name = ` and `endcsv` keywords into an arrat of objects.
+Parses CSV-like text placed between `csv name = ` and `endcsv` keywords into an array of objects.
-First line contains header - columns' names.
+First line contains header/column names.
 Other lines contain data.
-Each data line is parsed into the object, where keys are columns' names and values are the values of corresponidng cells.
+Each data line is parsed into the object, where keys are column names and values are the values of corresponidng cells.
-The generated array uses the `.value(column_name)` method to get unique sorted values of defined column.
+The generated array uses the `.value(column_name)` method to get unique sorted values of the defined column.

 Limitations and features that are applied:
  - There can be empty lines and spaces.